niorgai/Android-Resource-Usage-Count/README.md

 # Android-Resource-Usage-Count
 Android Resource Usage Count Plugin

+**DEPRECATED**

+Due to IDE's find usage action cause too much memory, use this plugin will block your pc maybe after AS 3.0.

+If I find some solution, i will reopen this repo.

 [中文版](http://niorgai.github.io/2017/08/01/Android-Resource-Usage-Count/)

 Auto count resource usage and show it in the left of each line.